 NYU prides itself on being at the forefront of interdisciplinary legal education, with groundbreaking work in law and politics, law and economics, and law and sociology.
-The Law School is also home to the top legal philosophy group in the nation, with world-class academics such as Thomas Nagel and Jeremy Waldron.
+The Law School is also home to the top legal philosophy group in the nation.

 Half of all NYU Law professors are involved in an interdisciplinary course or research, so students have a wide array of choices, including Business Crime; Legal Philosophy; and Law, Economics, and Psychology.
 Approximately 10 colloquia are held each year.
 Offerings this past spring included the Law and Economics Colloquium, led by Professors Jennifer Arlen '86 and Florencia Marotta-Wurgler '01; the Colloquium on Innovation Policy, led by Professors Jeanne Fromer and Katherine Strandburg; and the Tax Policy and Public Finance Colloquium, led by Professors Daniel Shaviro and Alan Auerbach.

 NYU Law also has nine graduate programs, including the Traditional LLM as well as a specialized master’s in Legal Theory for a select group of highly motivated students who wish to take full advantage of our unrivaled faculty resources and establish a firm foundation for future scholarly or professional pursuits.